Ethereal Wake

 On reception, Clause 4.2.4.1.2 states that the receiver is to compute the FCS in the same manner as transmission and compare it to the value stored in the frame.
 While this works, a more common implementation is to send the entire frame, including the FCS, through the CRC computation.
 This will generate the same residual (0x2144DF1C or 1C DF 44 21 in transmit order after inversion) for all valid frames.

 Note: The example C implementation is focused on algorithmic clarity, not performance, and largely models how it will be approached in HDL.
 The lookup tables common in software implementations are not characteristic of hardware implementations.
 Many HDL examples of CRC in the wild have the XOR tree explicitly spelled out.
-This is unnecessary as all modern synthesis engines can handle the loop unrolling and logic folding without issue.
+This is unnecessary as modern synthesis engines can handle the loop unrolling and logic folding without issue.

 Extension (Clause 3.2.10)